-Combating aggressive and misleading marketing promises is a daunting challenge reminiscent of the adage "don't get in a war of words with someone who buys ink by the barrel."
-Anything we offer to counter the proliferation of commercial assessments likely will be opposed with resources and outreach far greater than ours.
-We nonetheless offer several suggestions for addressing this challenge.
+Combating aggressive marketing promises is quite a challenge.
+We are reminded of the adage, "don't get in a war of words with someone who buys ink by the barrel."
+In short, anything we offer for countering the proliferation of commercial assessments likely will be opposed with resources and outreach far greater than ours.
+That said, we nonetheless provide several suggestions for addressing this challenge.
 First, a coherent and consistent assessment vocabulary is needed for use throughout the assessment community.
 But until that happens, we suggest that as district leaders engage in developing coherent district assessment systems, they begin with a clear definition of key terms and examples based on use cases (e.g., what formative assessment is and is not).
-Other approaches involve asking those making silver-bullet promises to provide a detailed theory of action for how their product will realize the stated goals and to describe what additional actions or investments the district must make for the intended outcome to be realized.
+Another approach is to ask those making the silver-bullet promises to provide a detailed theory of action regarding how their product will realize the stated goals (or how the product meets a presumed need that did not exist before).
 Vendors will find this challenging, and weaknesses in their arguments doubtless will surface.
-To pose such questions and evaluate vendors' responses, educators must be assessment literate, knowing how to appraise a theory of action.
+For educators to pose such questions, however, they must be assessment-literate to know how to appraise a theory of action and understand the nuances of vocabulary.
 Of course, having assessment-literate school and district leaders is one of the surest ways to combat the incoherent use of commercial assessments.

-Finally, a public vetting system of products (e.g., Ed Reports ratings of curriculum packages) would result in more honest conversations between commercial vendors and users.
+Finally, a public vetting system of products (e.g., as Ed Reports does for curriculum packages) would result in more honest conversations between commercial vendors and users.
 In fact, the Louisiana Department of Education has done just that, although not at the level of critique and analysis the state would like, but at a level that nonetheless is understood by many of its educational leaders (R. Kockler, personal communication with S. Marion).
 Further, our fellow colleagues at the Center for Assessment, Erika Landl and Susan Lyons, are working with Ed Reports to develop a public evaluation system for interim assessments.
 We are hopeful that such public evaluations will help users make better decisions as well as encourage vendors to improve the quality of their products.
+But that is a long hill to climb.